stellar/stellar-cli/FULL_HELP_DOCS.md

 * `contract` — Tools for smart contract developers
 * `events` — Watch the network for contract events
+* `env` — Prints the current environment variables or defaults to the stdout, in a format that can be used as .env file.
+Environment variables have precedency over defaults
 * `keys` — Create and manage identities including keys and addresses
 * `network` — Start and configure networks
 * `snapshot` — Download a snapshot of a ledger from an archive